 The purpose of these weekends was primarily, at least initially, to discuss and work on architectural projects.
 Perhaps in time they became more like social events, they probably were when the ladies stayed at Dunure.
 During this time Mackintosh became attached to Jessie Keppie, which attachment lasted a number of years.

 What did Keppie get out these weekends?
 I believe for him it was, in modern parlance, a team building process involving perhaps two of the brightest stars of the architectural practise, the three of them having common artistic skills in varying degrees.
 If so, such a process involves coaching, teaching, influencing, exchanging ideas, free discussion on aspects of any project in hand, the objective being two fold.
 Firstly, in the short term in the context of a specific project.
 Secondly, and perhaps more importantly, in the long term establishing a critical modus operandi that would serve the business well in the future.

-In the event he did not marry Jessie but married Margaret McDonald in 1900, her family however being very unhappy about her marrying beneath her financial status.
+In the event he did not marry Jessie but married Margaret Macdonald in 1900, her family however being very unhappy about her marrying beneath her financial status.